 Whilst it does complicate the position, and care needs to be taken to ensure a claim is made under the right R&D scheme, it does not mean that no claim is possible.

-In these challenging times it is so important for businesses to access the right combination of support so you shouldn’t rule out R&D tax relief on the basis of claiming other support.
+In these challenging times it is so important for businesses to access the right combination of support so don’t rule out R&D tax relief on the basis of claiming other support.

-HMRC has recently confirmed that several of the recent COVID-19 support schemes are classed as notified State Aid, which potentially means that companies who may have been able to claim under the SME scheme for R&D cannot use that scheme.
+Several of the current COVID 19 support schemes are classed as notified state aid, which potentially means that companies who may have been able to claim under the SME scheme for R&D cannot use that scheme.
 However this will depend on the facts and how any funds claimed under these support schemes have been applied.